 - Can I order Preen Preen® Mulch Plus® on your website?

-No, but the product is available at most home and garden centers.
+No, but Preen Mulch Plus is available at Lowe's and independent garden centers nationwide.
 Use our store locator to find a retailer near you.

 - annual bluegrass (Poa annua)

 - annual bursage (Ambrosia acanthicarpa)

 - annual ryegrass (Lolium multiflorum)